GISEmil/Floodject/README.md

 ## Installation

-Installing PyWPS can be a nightmare if trying to follow the instructions from the official documentation, found below:
+Installing PyWPS can be a nightmare if trying to follow the instructions from the official documentation, as they are old and your server setup might differ.
+They are found in the links below:

 ```
 http://pywps.wald.intevation.org/documentation/installation.html